This page is part of the larger subject of Fast and/or Tricky Passages: Speed and Coordination

 We can then add different slurs, and can also play with the accents (placing them either on the beats or on the finger changes).
 It is very interesting to join the “broken syncopations” of the left hand by converting the bowing also to syncopated.
 This of course doesn’t change the left hand movements in any way, it just makes it easier to see what is happening and makes it easier to coordinate the two hands.
 The following example shows the first of the above exercises, played with a series of different bowings/articulations, in order of increasing complexity of coordination.
 We can treat the other exercises (those in in 3/4 and 6/8) in exactly the same way.

-Click on the following link for more material (repertoire excerpts, exercises etc) for working on similar coordination problems derived from playing (moving) “off the beat”.
+Click on the following links for more material for working on similar coordination problems derived from playing (moving) “off the beat”.